surajrajput15/surajrajput15/README.md

 ---

-## 👨‍💻 About Me
+## 👨‍💻 About

 I'm a **Computer Science undergraduate and Full Stack Developer** focused on building production-oriented web applications and AI-powered products.

-My work spans:
+My work focuses on:

-* Full-stack application architecture
+- Full-stack application architecture
-* REST API design and backend development
+- REST API design and backend development
-* Authentication and authorization
+- Authentication and authorization
-* AI application development and LLM integrations
+- AI and LLM-powered application features
-* Database design and data persistence
+- Database design and data persistence
-* Cloud deployment and production engineering
+- Cloud deployment
-* Security, performance and reliability
+- Security, performance and reliability

 Currently pursuing **B.Tech in Computer Science & Engineering** at Jagannath University, Jaipur.